Turnover · Retention · Labor · Operations

 Intervention 1: Schedule predictability #

-A finding that surprises operators: predictability ranks higher than flexibility in restaurant retention surveys (Cornell, 7shifts).
+Here’s the one that surprises people: predictability ranks higher than flexibility in restaurant retention surveys (Cornell, 7shifts).

 The frustration drivers: